How to Be a Long-Distance Landlord

 Bottom Line

-McKenna & Vane Property Management might be your local property management partner if you're a remote landlord with a rental in suburban Maryland or the neighboring area.
-We have the abilities and experience as a full-service property management firm to assist you in a variety of ways, and offer tips to help your rental thrive.
+McKenna & Vane Property Management might be your local rental management partner if you're a landlord with a long-distance rental in suburban Maryland or the neighboring area.
+We have the abilities and experience as a full-service rental management firm to assist you in a variety of ways, and offer tips to help your rental home thrive and keep your cash flow up.

-If you'd like to learn more, call us at 410-381-3336.
+If you'd like to learn more about managing your remote property, call us at 410-381-3336.
 Being a distant landlord is difficult, but it will be much easier to manage with the proper partner at your side.